 Twin Cities Orthopaedic Surgeon to Serve Leading Foot and Ankle Society

 Rosemont, Ill.
-(July 13, 2018) – Foot and ankle orthopaedic surgeon J. Chris Coetzee, MD, MBChB, has been named president of American Orthopaedic Foot & Ankle Society® (AOFAS), the leading organization for lower extremity medicine and foot and ankle surgery.
-In addition to leading the Society as president, Coetzee will serve on the Board of Directors of the Orthopaedic Foot & Ankle Foundation.
+(September 16, 2022) - Foot and ankle orthopaedic surgeon Bryan D. Den Hartog, MD, has been named president of American Orthopaedic Foot & Ankle Society® (AOFAS), the leading organization for lower extremity medicine and foot and ankle surgery.
+In addition to leading the Society as president, Dr. Den Hartog will serve on the Board of Directors of the Orthopaedic Foot & Ankle Foundation, the philanthropic arm of AOFAS.

 About Foot and Ankle Orthopaedic Surgeons